codebygarrysingh/codebygarrysingh/_posts/2022-10-26-DemocratizingDataWarForGlobalDigitalIndependence.markdown

 <div class="summary">
    <span class="fas fa-robot icon"><b> In the Brief</b></span>
   <p>
-	The article discusses the concept of "surveillance capitalism" and how it is eroding digital democracy and sacrificing user data.
-It proposes a solution of a decentralized blockchain system that would empower users to regain control over their data.
+	The article discusses the concept of "surveillance capitalism" and how it affects the average person.
+It also sheds light on how data is being commoditized and how this puts individuals' privacy at risk.
+Finally, it proposes a solution of a decentralized blockchain system that would enable users to take control of their data and protect their privacy.
   </p>
 </div>
 <br>